-Page 7 of 45 - Case Nos.
-01-19-4025, 01-19-1252, 01-20-1003, 01-20-1004, 01-20-1005, 01-20-1006, and 01-20-1007 athletic directors, as well as former coaches.
+Page 7 of 49 - Case Nos.
+01-19-4025, 01-19-1252, 01-20-1003, 01-20-1004, 01-20-1005, 01-20-1006, and 01-20-1007

+The CIAC has 27 committees corresponding to each of the CIAC-sanctioned sports.
+Each committee includes representatives from member schools, including principals, coaches, and athletic directors, as well as former coaches.
 These committees coordinate the activities of the sports, including game rules, playing conditions, tournament policies, and sportsmanship initiatives.
 The by-laws, along with the CAS constitution, are published every year as part of the CIAC Handbook, which is available on the CIAC website.
 The Handbook includes detailed rules and regulations governing athletic administration, scheduling, and eligibility, among other topics.
 The CAS Legislative Body is authorized to make changes to the CAS Constitution and the bylaws.
 The principals of the CIAC member schools are the voting delegates to the Legislative Body.
 The CAS Constitution states that any voting member school may submit a proposed change to the by-laws/regulations through its representative.
-The CIAC Board of Control is the governing body for high school interscholastic sports in Connecticut and has 14 voting and 3 non-voting members; the Board of Control has representatives from large, medium, and small schools, urban and rural schools, as well as public, parochial, and technical schools.8 The by-laws require that the Board of Control consider any proposed change to a by-law/regulation, act upon it, and submit any proposed by-law/regulation change to member schools for a vote at the annual meeting of the Legislative Body.
-The by-laws, including the rules, regulations, and policies contained therein, as well as the tournament regulations are binding on its member schools, and the CIAC has the authority to penalize schools for violation of the by-laws.
+The CIAC Board of Control is the governing body for high school interscholastic sports in Connecticut and has 14 voting and 3 non-voting members; the Board of Control has representatives from large, medium, and small schools, urban and rural schools, as well as public, parochial, and technical schools.
+The by-laws require that the Board of Control consider any proposed change to a by-law/regulation, act upon it, and submit any proposed by-law/regulation change to member schools for a vote at the annual meeting of the Legislative Body.
+The by-laws, including the rules, regulations, and policies contained therein, as well as the tournament regulations are binding on its member schools, 9 and the CIAC has the authority to penalize schools for violation of the by-laws.
 10

 During interviews, district staff members confirmed that the districts regarded the by-laws, rules, and regulations, including the Revised Transgender Participation Policy, as binding.
-The witnesses further stated that they regarded the CIAC as the only athletic association in Connecticut that could provide sufficient competitive opportunities for their students.
-Witnesses told OCR that if their schools were to withdraw from the CIAC, they likely would encounter difficulties scheduling games against other schools and would be unable to participate in statewide competitions.
-An Athletic Director for one of the Districts advised OCR that a CIAC member school would not benefit from playing against a nonmember school because it would not add to
+The witnesses further stated that they regarded the CIAC as the only athletic association in Connecticut